Cedric0303/project-t16-ctrl-alt-elite/README.md

 - [x] Front-end + back-end (one feature)
 - [x] Complete system + source code
 - [x] Report on your work(+ test1 feature)

+## Known Issues
+- Customer app
+  - When tracking location live on homepage, the closest van is selected periodically whenever the location updates.
+This deselects the manually selected van.